 Let me start by saying that the battery life of the Garmin Forerunner 935 lasts for 24 hours while using GPS.
 If I’m a serious triathlete then that puts this watch on the top of my list.
 There’s a lot to think about during a triathlon.
 Worrying about if your watch is going to hold its charge or not is the last thing you need to do.
 If you’re a competitor, this watch has the batter life you want.
 Then add in its thin construction and super lightweight feel, and it takes the number spot for the best triathlon watch in the market.
 The whole design is built to help with your training to improve your performance on race day.
 It tracks your running miles, swimming strokes, and even your cycling.
 One of the most useful features is how it tracks your cadence while you run.
 Tracking your running cadence helps you become a more efficient runner.
 Running with more efficiency will ultimately make you faster.
 Experienced triathletes rest assure this watch is compatible with MANY different bike accessories.
 Not to mention, you can buy a quick-release kit for a quick transfer onto your bike on race day.
 If you’re looking to compete or improve your performance in general, then this may be your best choice.
 Its users love it for how long the battery lasts.

-- Cons- It’s not the cheapest watch on the market.
+- It’s not the cheapest watch on the market.

 The Garmin Forerunner 735XT is a multi-functional watch that makes training easier.
 First, its super lightweight constructed with a comfortable silicone band.
 I know, sometimes watches can be irritating on your wrist.
 This watch appears to do the opposite.
 Some users say they barely even notice this watch is on while training.
 It’s built for swimming, cycling, and running demonstrated through its multi-sport mode.
 You can change modes and data screens by a simple push of a button.
 This makes for a convenient and straightforward experience for newcomers.
 Just one less thing to worry about on race day.
 What sets this watch apart from others is how it monitors your heart rate from your wrist.
 So that means no additional chest strap required.
 It also sends smart notifications and makes data transfer easy to your favorite social media page.
 The users of this watch praise it for its overall weight, feel, size, and look.

-- Cons- Battery life could be better, some say the swimming distance tracking is off at times.
+- Some say the swimming distance tracking is off at times.

 One of the best features of the Polar V800 is its scratch resistant lens and high contrast screen.
 This creates much better lightening and visibility which is excellent for beginners and experienced triathletes alike.
 The simpler and clearer the screen is the better.
 This watch also includes a GPS system that comes in handy during long bike rides.
 That’s because the longer the race you’re training for, the longer your bike rides will be.
 So having a GPS system will help you get home when riding to new places you’re not familiar with.
 While on the subject of bikes, this triathlon watch comes with an internal barometric altimeter.
 This tracks hills while cycling.
 It also comes with all the best tracking and performance features for speed and distance.
 It will even count your steps throughout the day if desired.
 Please note: this watch is waterproof up to 30 meters, this is on the low end of triathlon watches.
 Overall, it’s an excellent watch for beginners and intermediate triathletes.
 Its users praise it for its useful smart notifications.

-- Cons- heart rate is not measured by your wrist, bulkier than others, older style.
+- Heart rate is not measured by your wrist

 I will keep this one nice and simple.
 The Suunto Spartan Ultra HR is the watch for your next IRONMAN.
 It has a battery life of 26 hours in training mode!
 And it’s water resistant up to 100 meters!
 Oh… and the face is made out of titanium 5/steel with sapphire glass.
 So let’s sum it up– this watch is built to last over a whole lot of mileage whether you’re swimming, biking, or running.
 But if you’re taking your training to the next level and want to finish an IRONMAN then this watch is one to consider.
 It users praise it for syncing nearly instantaneously with its GPS system.
 And this comes in handy when racing out in Mother Nature.